Uniform Information Density and Syntactic Reduction: Revisiting $\textit{that}$-Mentioning in English Complement Clauses: Information Density and that -Mentioning

 \subsection{Follow-up Analysis: Verb Random Intercept}

 Although the verb-based model initially outperformed the embedding-based model, we were cautious in interpreting this as evidence that embedding-based information density is less effective.
 In the verb-based model, information density is constant for each matrix verb, potentially conflating information density with verb-specific effects—a limitation of subcategorization probability we mentioned earlier.
-To address this, we refitted both models with an added random intercept for matrix verbs.
+To address this, we refitted both models with an added random intercept for matrix verbs.\footnote{We note that verb-level predictors remain identifiable even with verb-specific random intercepts, since partial pooling in mixed-effects models prevents perfect collinearity with group-level fixed effects (\citealp{gelman2007data}).
+In our models, verb-based information density showed no collinearity issues, and verb frequency—a verb-level predictor—remained significant despite the inclusion of verb random intercepts.}

 We found that adding a matrix verb random intercept substantially reduced AIC and BIC for both the verb-based and embedding-based models (Table~\ref{tab:model_comparison2}), indicating that a substantial portion of variation in complementizer usage is attributable to verb-specific preferences—patterns tied to individual matrix verbs that were not captured by fixed effects in the previous models.